Rediscovering the Art of Dying: How a Forgotten Practice Is Making a Digital Comeback

 StartFragment

 In the age of rapid innovation and hyper-connectivity, we spend vast amounts of energy preparing for the next big life moment: new jobs, marriages, births, even retirement.
 Yet, the one event that touches every human life—death—remains shrouded in silence.
 But this is changing.
 A new wave of thinkers, practitioners, and technologists are leading a resurgence in how we confront and integrate death into our modern lives.
-In the most recent episode of The Digital Legacy Podcast, host Niki Weiss and grief expert Michelle Desmond explore this movement and reexamine the ancient practice of dying well—and its rebirth in the digital age.
+In the most recent episode of The Digital Legacy Podcast, host Niki Weiss and grief expert Michelle Desmond, MBA, MS explore this movement and reexamine the ancient practice of dying well—and its rebirth in the digital age.

 Death as a Human Experience, Not a Crisis